This Woman’s 6-Year-Old Son Had a Massive Stroke Right in Front of Her

 Courtesy Kristin Denman

 “If David had been treated right away to remove the clot, he wouldn’t have had as much brain damage to the frontal lobe,” says Denman.
-For the best outcome, patients need to get treatment within three-and-a-half to four hours.
-The treatment may include blood-thinning medication and surgery.
-A primary weapon in strokes—tPA—isn’t yet FDA-approved for children under 18.
+For the best outcome, patients need to get treatment as early as possible, and hopefully no later than three-and-a-half to four hours after symptoms start.

 Courtesy Tara Johnson Photography

 “Six years ago, when my daughter had a stroke before birth, there was no information about stroke in children,” says Kaysee Hyatt, founder Pediatric Stroke Warriors.
 “I’ve seen huge strides in awareness since my daughter’s diagnosis, and in support groups, and I want to remind parents that they’re not alone.”

 Today, at 13 years old, David has re-learned how to walk and talk.
 He still has cognitive impairment—”It’s just our new normal,” says Denman—and his right arm remains paralyzed.
 But with the support of his longtime school peers, family (including older brother Ethan), and his own dedication, he’s thriving.
 After realizing his soccer days may be over, David taught himself basketball and baseball, both of which he plays one-handed—”you just have to see it to believe it,” says dad Jeff Denman of his one-handed pitch-and-catch technique.
 David’s dedication is paying off—he just made the All-Star team for his second time.